Martyna-krawczyk/nature-cycle-marketplace/README.md

 ### Functionality
 The application is accessible from any internet browser and is designed to be an easy-to-use application for even the non-tech-savviest of parents.

-#### Features
+### Features
 The Application features include:
-- User registration and profile management
+- User registration and profile management using (Devise plug-in)
-- Ability to all a new listing
+- Ability to add a new listing with image upload (using Amazon Web Services S3) and future management of listing only if logged in user
-- Image upload
-- Page with current active listings
+- Page with current active listings viewable to visitors and logged-in users
-- Detailed view of each listing
+- Detailed view of each listing only for logged-in users
 - Ability to place a deposit on the bike to confirm purchase
-- Deposits securely managed using Stripe API
+- Credit Card payment of Deposits securely managed (using Stripe API)
 - Once deposit paid, listing removed from active page
--

-Things you may want to cover:
+- Administration dashboard for a single administrator to manage all listings (using CanCanCan plug-in)

+### Sitemap

+### Screenshots

+### Target Audience
+This app is designed for parents and young people who either have used bikes to sell, or who would like to purchase a used bike.

+### Tech stack
-* Ruby version
+- Ruby

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+- Ruby on Rails
+- CSS
+- HTML
+The app is deployed using Heroku, all images stores on AWS and Stripe payment gateway utilised.

+## User Stories

+## Wireframes

+## ERD

+## 	Explain the different high-level components (abstractions) in your app

+## Detail any third party services that your app will use

+## Describe your projects models in terms of the relationships (active record associations) they have with each other

+## Discuss the database relations to be implemented in your application

+## Provide your database schema design

+## Describe the way tasks are allocated and tracked in your project